-2 Sites of Special Scientific Interest (SSSI), most of Epsom Common and Stones Road Pond.
-A SSSI is a nationally important site and affords a very high degree of protection.

-4 Local Nature Reserves (LNR), including Epsom Common which is Surrey's largest LNR.
-The other LNRs are Horton Country Park LNR, The Hogsmill LNR and Howell Hill LNR.

-13 Ancient Woodlands (currently identified 2011), the majority of which can be found in Horton Country Park LNR.

-- 2 Surrey Wildlife Trust Reserves, Howell Hill LNR and Priest Hill. - 2 Woodland Trust Reserves, Warren Farm and Langley Vale Memorial Woodland
+- 2 Sites of Special Scientific Interest (SSSI), most of Epsom Common and Stones Road Pond.
+A SSSI is a nationally important site and affords a very high degree of protection. - 4 Local Nature Reserves (LNR), including Epsom Common which is Surrey's largest LNR.
+The other LNRs are Horton Country Park LNR, The Hogsmill LNR and Howell Hill LNR. - 13 Ancient Woodlands (currently identified 2011), the majority of which can be found in Horton Country Park LNR. - 2 Surrey Wildlife Trust Reserves, Howell Hill LNR and Priest Hill. - 2 Woodland Trust Reserves, Warren Farm and Langley Vale Memorial Woodland

-These are in addition to very large areas of semi-natural managed open space such as Epsom and Walton Downs and Nonsuch Park.
+SNCIs without any other designation include the very large areas of semi-natural managed open space Epsom and Walton Downs, Epsom Downs Golf Course, Nonsuch Park and Northey Fields and some smaller sites including Livingstone Park, the Thames Water covered reservoir and Epsom Cemetery.

-Sites of Nature Conservation Importance were designated in the 1990's by Surrey Wildlife Trust and reviewed in 2013.
-Whilst SNCI are not a statutory designation they arose from national guidance on planning policy.
+Sites of Nature Conservation Importance were designated in the 1990's by the Local Sites Partnership and reviewed in 2013.
+Whilst SNCI is not a statutory designation they arose from national guidance on planning policy.
 Incorporated into the Epsom and Ewell 'Local Plan' they have helped protect Biodiversity by guiding planning decisions.

-Along with national legislation protecting wildlife, for example the 'Wildlife and Countryside Act, the 'Greenbelt', 'Ancient Woodland', 'Protected Hedgerows, 'Tree Preservation Orders' and areas identified as 'Strategic Open Space,' EEBC also affords Biodiversity some protection by limiting and controlling development.
+Along with national legislation protecting wildlife, for example the 'Wildlife and Countryside Act, there are also protective designations such as 'Green Belt', 'Ancient Woodland', 'Protected Hedgerows, 'Tree Preservation Orders' and areas identified as 'Strategic Open Space.'
+EEBC also affords Biodiversity some protection by limiting and controlling development.
 In addition, some land in the borough is owned by trusts, which aim to protect and enhance Biodiversity.
-For example, Priest Hill and Langley Vale Memorial Woodland.
+For example, Priest Hill, owned by Surrey wildlife Trust and Langley Vale Memorial Woodland, owned by the Woodland Trust.

 Please Note:- Appendix 3 lists by site all the currently known priority habitats and urban habitats in Epsom and Ewell.
-In addition this plan has set as a 'Target' - Target 2.1 Map all priority habitats in Epsom & Ewell.
+In addition this plan has set as a 'Target' - Target 2.1: Map all priority habitats in Epsom & Ewell.